Menopause Joint Pain & MSM: Causes and Treatment

 As with other menopause symptoms, there are steps you can take that make things better.
 Understanding what may be causing joint pain and discovering what you can do about it can help a lot.
 You deserve to enjoy your life, and pain doesn’t need to be part of it.

-We’re here to give you all of the necessary tools to reduce menopausal joint pain.
+We’re here to give some of the necessary tools to reduce menopausal joint pain.

 Menopause can have a lot of different effects on the body.
 The symptoms of menopause are caused by the body’s decreased production of estrogen as we age.
-From increased anxiety to hot flashes to hair loss, if you want something to aim your frustrations at, decreased estrogen is a good place to start.
+This is a naturally occurring phenomenon because our ovaries have aged with us and they produce less follicles which produce less estrogen.
+We have little cups that are called estrogen receptors all over our body.
+When our cups don’t get filled with estrogen because there is less to go around, we get symptoms.
+Symptoms can range from increased anxiety to hot flashes to hair loss.
+If you want to have a reason for your frustrations, blame it on decreased estrogen; this is a good place to start.

 Joint pain is a little more involved than some of menopause’s other hormonal changes, however, so it’s important to understand exactly how lowered estrogen affects your joint health.

 While the impact of estrogen levels on your mental and emotional state may be mostly clear, the role that the hormone plays in your physical state may seem abstract at first.
-Our bodies are densely populated by receptors that react to all kinds of different chemicals released by the brain and other bodily systems.
-Estrogen receptors are just one of many, but they have an extensive reach that includes the tissue around your joints.
+Our bodies are densely populated by receptors that are filled and react to all kinds of different chemicals released by the brain and other bodily systems.

-When estrogen binds to these receptors, it’s thought to have a protective effect that keeps the joints from feeling too stiff or swollen.
+When estrogen binds to these receptors in joints, it’s thought to have a protective effect that keeps the joints from getting inflammation and feeling too stiff or swollen.
 As estrogen levels decrease during menopause, the tissue around these joints loses some of that protection, thus creating the not-so-lovely joint pain and stiffness that so many menopausal women experience every day.

 The severity and type of joint pain can vary for everyone.
 Some women may experience stiffness or tightness in their joints during physical activity, but it’s also possible for there to be a dull aching during moments of rest.
 Other women feel a burning sensation and occasional shooting pains.